RheaMimiCarillo/data-structures-and-algorithms/javascript/401-code-challenges/tree-intersection/README.md

 ## Input and Output

 **`Input:`**

 ![Input Tree 1](./images/BT1.png "Input Tree 1")
 ![Input Tree 2](./images/BT2.png "Input Tree 2")

 **`Output:`**
 `[100,160,125,175,200,350,500]`

+## Approach & Efficiency

+I'm going to approach this challenge utilizing the 'Single-responsibility principle'.
+Any methods I write will be clean, reusable, and elegant.
+I will write my algorithm without modifying the provided LinkedList and BinaryTree methods.

+My strategy is to traverse one tree and put all values from that tree into a HashTable.
+Then, I'll traverse the second tree and at each iteration, I'll check the HashTable to see if there's a match.
+If there is a match, I'll put those values into an array (if the array doesn't already have that value in it).
+Finally, I'll return the array of duplicates, without repeats.

 ## Stretch Goals